-Brush presets are not to be confused with brush tips and paper textures.
-Brush tips and paper textures are one of the many properties of a brush, whereas a brush preset contains all the properties of a brush.

-Brush presets for vector layers and for bitmap layers are separate.
+- Brush presets are not to be confused with brush tips and paper textures.
+A brush tip is one of the properties of a brush.
+A brush preset contains all of the properties for a given brush.
+However, both can be exported, imported and managed similarly. - Brush presets for vector layers and for bitmap layers are separate.
 A brush preset created while working on a vector layer cannot be used when working on a bitmap layer, and vice versa.